jaredpalmer/formik/website/versioned_docs/version-1.2.0/api/formik.md

 otherwise be expressed/stored with other methods.
 This is useful for capturing and passing through API responses to your inner component.

-`status` should only be modifed by calling [`setStatus`](#setstatus-status-any-void).
+`status` should only be modified by calling [`setStatus`](#setstatus-status-any-void).

 #### `touched: { [field: string]: boolean }`